Off-Peak HOV Lane Improvements

-Following the requirements of NEPA, the FHWA, in coordination with TxDOT, prepared a Draft Environmental Impact Statement (DEIS) to assess the potential effects (impacts) of the proposed project.
-After receiving public comments, both oral and written, through the DEIS public hearing process, this Final Environmental Impact Statement (FEIS) was prepared.
+Following the requirements of NEPA, the Federal Highway Administration (FHWA), in coordination with TxDOT, prepared a DEIS to assess the potential effects (impacts) of the proposed project.
+After receiving public comments, both oral and written, through the DEIS public hearing process, this FEIS was prepared.
 The FEIS details the process through which the project was developed, provides a detailed description of the proposed project, the need for and purpose of the proposed project, the reasonable alternatives identified, the affected environment and the analysis of the anticipated benefit and adverse environmental effects.

 US 290 Corridor FEIS: Executive Summary

 FEIS Executive Summary

 US 290 Corridor FEIS: Full Report

 Full FEIS Report